katydecorah/katydecorah.github.io/code/_posts/2014-01-26-mapbox-for-jekyll-posts.md

 - "-82.5525523,35.5908429"
   {% endhighlight %}

 Since I'm still exploring and learning the Mapbox API, I'm not 100% ready to break up with Google maps on my posts.
-For now I will allow Google maps on previous posts, but I will use the flag to let Jekyll know when to use Mapbox.
+For now I will allow Google maps on older posts, but I will use the flag to let Jekyll know when to use Mapbox.

 I altered my Google map code to consider the new Mapbox flag: